 Alright, maybe that was a bit too soon to press Start Streaming!

-This article is going to serve as a table of contents of sorts.
+In this article, you’ll get a table of contents of sorts.
 This is the outline of material I plan on writing to dump the accumulated knowledge of streaming, networking, social network management, design, monetization and more from the stream professionals.

 I remember when I started.
 It took a long time to learn all of this, and some I had to learn through trial and error.
 Costly errors.